gammapy/gammapy/docs/maps/hpxmap.rst

    m = HpxMap.create(nside=16, skydir=position, width=20.0)

 Sparse Maps
 -----------

-The `~gammapy.maps.HpxMapSparse` class is a memory-efficient implementation of a HEALPix map that uses a sparse data structure to store map values.
+The `~gammapy.maps.HpxSparseMap` class is a memory-efficient implementation of a HEALPix map that uses a sparse data structure to store map values.
 Sparse maps can be useful when working with maps that have many empty pixels (e.g. a low-statistics counts map).